1. What personal information do we collect from you?

 3.2.4 Online applications

-As already described under Clause 2.7, your applicant data are processed by the service provider Prescreen to create a candidate profile.
+As already described under Clause 2.7, your applicant data are processed by the service provider Onlyfy to create a candidate profile.

 After weighing the interests involved, this is to protect your legitimate interests and our overriding legitimate interests in optimal and effective management of your applications in accordance with Art.
 6 (1)(f) GDPR.
 Using the candidate profile, you can view and manage not only your application with us but also other applications.

-You can find more information about Prescreen here.
+You can find more information about Onlyfy here.

 3.3 Data transfers to third countries